zachcampo15/OpenShift-Jenkins-Lab/README.md

 ## Configure OpenShift Environments
 In this section, you will create and configure three OpenShift projects.
 The projects will serve as `dev`, `test`, and `prod` environments for the CI/CD pipeline.

+If you get stuck, feel free to reference the `answers/configure-openshift.sh` script to complete this section.

 ### 1) Create OpenShift projects
 Create three projects with the following names in OpenShift:
 1. $GITHUB_USERNAME-dev